epfl-ada/ada-2024-project-dataffoneurs/README.md

 ## Additional datasets
 To address gaps in our dataset, we incorporated supplementary information from Wikipedia to enhance the CMU Movie Dataset's completeness.
-Approximately 40% of film summaries and over 90% of box office values were missing—critical data for our analysis of emotional arcs, ratings, and success metrics.
-To fill these gaps, we employed libraries like `wikipedia-api` and `pywikibot` and used `requests` and `BeautifulSoup` for web scraping in more complex cases.
+Approximately 40% of film summaries and all of the rating values were missing—critical data for our analysis of emotional arcs, ratings, and success metrics.
+To fill these gaps, we employed libraries like wikipedia-api and pywikibot and used requests and BeautifulSoup for web scraping in more complex cases.

-We extracted summaries from the Plot/Synopsis/Summary sections and box office values from the InfoBox.
+We extracted summaries from the Plot/Synopsis/Summary sections.
 Special care was taken to handle variations in titles, adding "(film)" or resolving page redirections to ensure accurate matches.
-Summaries with fewer than 200 words were replaced with their Wikipedia counterparts, and box office values were systematically retrieved.
+Summaries with fewer than 200 words were replaced with their Wikipedia counterparts.

-Through this process, we recovered 36% of missing summaries and 93% of missing box office values, significantly enriching the dataset.
+Through this process, we recovered 36% of missing summaries and 93% of missing rating values, significantly enriching the dataset.
 By focusing on validity constraints, such as removing outliers and incomplete entries, we ensured the dataset's usability while enhancing its comprehensiveness.

 ## Methods